-Jato comes equipped with an adjustable two-speed transmission.
-When the shift point on the transmission is adjusted correctly, it will maximize acceleration and improve drivability.
+Slayer Pro 4X4 comes equipped with an adjustable two-speed transmission.
+When the shift point on the transmission is adjusted correctly, it will maximize acceleration and improve driveability.
 Use a 2mm hex wrench to adjust the shift point.
 To make the adjustment, the engine must be off (not running).

-- 1. Remove the rubber access plug from the top of the transmission housing. - While looking through the opening, rotate the spur gear to align the cutout (notch) on the internal 2-speed clutch drum with the opening. - 3.
+- 1. Shift the transmission into forward gear (shift button down). - 2.
+Remove the rubber access plug from the top of the transmission housing. - 3.
+While looking through the opening, rotate the spur gear to align the cutout (notch) on the internal twospeed clutch drum with the opening. - 4.
 Hold the spur gear and slowly roll the truck forward until the hex on the black adjustment set screw becomes visible in the opening.
-Note: The two speed will only rotate inside the drum when the truck is rolled forward.
-The truck can be rolled forward and back until the set screw becomes visible. - Insert the 2.0mm hex wrench through the clutch drum and into the adjustment screw.

-7. Check performance by running a test lap after each adjustment.
-On a small race track with many tight turns, try setting the shift point later so the truck only shifts into second gear on the main straightaway.
+Note: the truck will only roll forward (not backwards) when the spur gear is held stationary. - 5.
+Insert the 2.0mm hex wrench through the clutch drum and into the adjustment screw. - 6.
+Turn the adjustment screw 1/8-turn counterclockwise to lower the shift point (shifts sooner).
+Be careful not to loosen the adjustment screw too much or you may cause the screw and spring to fall out (requiring major disassembly and repair).
+Turn the adjustment screw clockwise for later shifts. - 7.
+Reinstall the rubber access plug to prevent dirt from entering the transmission.
+Do not put oil or other lubricants into the transmission through the two-speed adjustment access. - 8.
+Check performance by running a test lap after each adjustment.
+On a small race track with many tight turns, try setting the shift point later so that the truck only shifts into second gear on the main straightaway.
 This will prevent an unexpected shift in the middle of a turn.
 On larger tracks it may be necessary to allow earlier shifts for increased speed.